Your area Not set — showing everywhere

 Not addressed

-He suggested that when making part-time hires, the Select Board should include a 'not to exceed' clause for the number of hours.
+He suggested that when making part-time hires, the Select Board should include a 'not to exceed' clause for a specific number of hours.
 Key concern

-The board did not respond to this specific procedural suggestion.
+The board did not respond to this suggestion during the meeting.

 John Leavitt